-During the Islamic Golden Age, a period during which science, literature, geometry, astronomy and other fields of knowledge flourished from the eighth to the 13th century.
-Without the scholars of this period, who translated the works of the Ancient Greeks, it is likely that much of ancient knowledge would now be lost.
+The Islamic Golden Age was a period during which science, literature, geometry, astronomy, and other fields of knowledge flourished from the eighth to the thirteenth century.
+Without the scholars of this period, who translated the works of the Ancient Greeks, it is likely that much of ancient knowledge would have been lost.

-The cultural, scientific, and political growth during Islamic Golden Age was noted throughout the Muslim world, which stretched from central Asia, the Middle East, across North Africa, and all the way to Spain.
+The cultural, scientific, and political growth during the Islamic Golden Age was noted throughout the Muslim world, which stretched from Central Asia, the Middle East, across North Africa, and all the way to Spain.

 Baghdad was center of knowledge, progress

 As Baghdad was the largest city in the Islamic world at the time and the center of culture and trade, scholars from across the globe journeyed there to study, learn, and write at the House of Wisdom.